 A patient and loving family with a home with space to play in a quiet neighborhood is just what Jade needs.
 Experience with dogs helps, but so long as her new family educates themselves and seeks out training she will fit in wonderfully.

 Breed: Most likely Staffordshire terrier mix

 How to Adopt

 We are unfortunately unable to accept walk-in visitors at the shelter during this time.

 If interested in adopting an animal, please visit our home page for our new Covid-19 adoption process.

-The ideal home described below is based on the knowledge of Buddy Dog’s staff.
-This list reflects what Buddy Dog staff and believe will be necessary for the pups to succeed and be happy in an adoptive home.
+The ideal home described above is based on the knowledge of Buddy Dog’s staff.
+This list reflects what Buddy Dog staff believe will be necessary for the animals to succeed and be happy in an adoptive home.

 Photos & Videos

 If you are interested in learning more about Jade contact a staff member by emailing firstname.lastname@example.org or leaving a voicemail at 978-443-6990.
 Appointments to meet the animals will be scheduled by staff once an animal is available and your application is approved.
 Please be patient as we receive many applications daily.
 Online applications can be found here.